-The employees and volunteers of COLT community centre are directed by shelter manager Piseth together with educational coach Kristine Wittenberg.
-They are guided and supported by a Cambodian and a Dutch board.
+The employees and volunteers of COLT community centre are directed by shelter manager Piseth.
+He is guided and supported by a Cambodian and a Dutch board.
 COLT invests continuously in the training and development of the staff.
 Piseth, for example, was financially supported to complete his Master’s degree in social studies.
 Apart from formal education, COLT stimulates staff development through a wide range of relevant courses and workshops, while also providing internships for Cambodian students at our centre.

 We work TOGETHER